spikedoanz/numerical-analysis/project2/README.md

 4. **Convergence Criteria**: The standard difference-based convergence criterion offers an excellent compromise between accuracy and speed for iterative methods.
 The residual-based criterion, while theoretically sound, imposes excessive computational costs that negate the advantages of iterative methods.

 These findings suggest that for large-scale scientific computing applications with well-conditioned matrices, iterative methods like Gauss-Seidel are preferable, while direct methods remain valuable for smaller systems or when exact solutions are required.

+### Challenges

+The Python implementation was incredibly straight forward and involved no real roadblocks.

+I, however, also spent 2 days trying to get this to work in lean4, which was a monumentally difficult task that I ultimately failed.
+Here are the core reasons why I failed to implement Gaussian Elimination and Gauss Seidel in a pure, dependently typed, and functional langauge:
+- Indexing an array is non-trivial: Lean4 requires absolute certainty that programs are valid.
+Thus it is not enough to simply "prove" by construction that an i is a valid index for some array A (say, by declaring i as i in range(len(A))).
+More accurately, it is possible to prove via construction, but that proof needs to be carried around (as a boolean proof/statement) should i pass off something to a subroutine (like backsubstitution).
+- Nesting uniform length arrays into another array is also non-trivial: Lean4 does not care that I explicitly declared something as a nested array containing uniform length arrays. len(A[0]) is not at all guaranteed to be the same as len(A[1]).
+It is my job to prove this, every single time A is passed into a new scope, **always**.
+- Reading a file is non-trivial: as a pure functional language, lean4 cannot simply "read a file", because "read a file" involves invoking side effects.
+Therefore, it cannot simply do read("somepath") and return, say, a string.
+It must, instead, encapsulate that read operation, and everything it touches, around a [Monadic](https://en.wikipedia.org/wiki/Monadic) IO type.
+This disables about half the features available to the langauge, such as: #eval for printing stuff or #check for seeing types.
+This made testing and development completely hellish.

+So after the 2 days of spam programming this in Lean4, I promptly gave up the next day.
+The python version by comparison, was completed in a single sitting.